kevinveenbirkenbach/cymais/docs/analysis/market/germany/analysis.md

   - Technological complexity and the need for customized adaptations

 ## 8. Conclusion
-The German IT market offers significant potential for CyMaIS.
-With an estimated market volume of €80–120 billion and approximately 2.6 to 3 million companies needing to modernize their IT infrastructures, CyMaIS is well positioned.
+The German IT market offers significant potential for Infinito.Nexus.
+With an estimated market volume of €80–120 billion and approximately 2.6 to 3 million companies needing to modernize their IT infrastructures, Infinito.Nexus is well positioned.
 The modular and scalable nature of its solutions enables it to serve both small and large companies with individual requirements.
-In the long term, ongoing digitalization and increasing security demands present attractive growth opportunities for CyMaIS.
+In the long term, ongoing digitalization and increasing security demands present attractive growth opportunities for Infinito.Nexus.

 ## Sources
 - Analysis based on a conversation conducted with [ChatGPT](https://chatgpt.com/share/67f9608d-3904-800f-a9ca-9b893e252c05) on April 11, 2025.